department-of-veterans-affairs/vets-website/content/pages/education/gi-bill.md

     - url: /education/gi-bill/transfer/
       title: Transfer Your Post-9/11 GI Bill Benefits to Your Spouse and Dependents
       description: If you have unused Post-9/11 GI Bill benefits, find out if you can transfer your benefits to your spouse or dependent children.
-  - heading: Benefit Rates and How You Can Use Your Benefits
+  - heading: Benefit Rates and Ways You Can Use Your Benefits
     links:
     - url: /education/rates/
       title: Rates